Event: FINTECH Circle Autumn Drinks 2025

 He explained:

 “…The market is split between model portfolio services and multi-asset open ended investment companies, and more traditional bespoke investment management services.
-Model portfolio services are a one size fits many approach.
-They don’t have personalisation, but they’re effectively an investment manager’s best ideas at very low cost – 0.25%.”

 “Lots of clients have ethical preferences, specific income requirements, or they need to balance their risk in portfolios for a variety of different reasons, which I’ll touch on in a moment.”